On This Page

 When your data flows from Sources into a lakehouse engine, it’s parsed into structured events through a process called Datatyping.
 Here’s how you can use it to shape your data:

-1. Use Auto-Datatyping: First, let Cribl Search assign Datatypes automatically.
+1. Use Auto-Datatyping: Let Cribl Search assign Datatypes automatically.

 2. Check for uncategorized data: See if any events were missed.